alhajee/ckan/doc/contributing/documentation.rst

    example code needs to be complete so it can be tested.

-This is so that we don't end up with a lot of broken, outdated examples and tutorials in the docs because breaking changes have been made to CKAN since the docs were written.
-If your example code has tests, then when someone makes a change in CKAN that breaks your example those tests will fail, and they'll know they have to fix their code or update your example.
+This is so that we don't end up with a lot of broken, outdated examples and tutorials in the docs because breaking changes have been made to FMLD since the docs were written.
+If your example code has tests, then when someone makes a change in FMLD that breaks your example those tests will fail, and they'll know they have to fix their code or update your example.

 The :doc:`plugins tutorial </extensions/tutorial>` is an example of this